codedex-io/gen-ai/2-prompt-engineering/08_be_specific.md

 ## Vague

 ```
-Explain decorators
+Explain functions
 ```

 ## Specific

 ```
-Explain decorators in plain English for someone who knows basic Python but not this concept.
-Use one analogy and one short code example.
+Explain functions in plain English for someone who knows basic Python.
+Use one analogy and one code example.
 Max 100 words.
 ```

 ## Try the same shape on something else

 ```
-Explain list comprehensions in plain English for someone who knows basic Python but not this concept.
-Use one analogy and one short code example.
+Explain lists in plain English for someone who knows basic Python.
+Use one analogy and one code example.
 Max 100 words.
 ```

 ```
-Explain generators in plain English for someone who knows basic Python but not this concept.
-Use one analogy and one short code example.
+Explain list comprehensions in plain English for someone who knows basic Python.
+Use one analogy and one code example.
 Max 100 words.
 ```

-## Pull constraints out one by one

-Try removing the word limit and the response bloats out past 500 words.
-Take out the audience and the vocabulary gets noticeably harder.
-Drop the format spec and the structure goes wherever the model feels like taking it.
-Each constraint is doing real work, even when stacking them feels like over-specifying.